nodeontrain/nodeontrain.xyz/tuts/authorization.md

 })
 {% endhighlight %}

-Now that we have a failing test, we’re ready to implement friendly forwarding.
+Now that we have a failing test, we're ready to implement friendly forwarding.
 In order to forward users to their intended destination, we need to store the state of the requested page somewhere, and then redirect to that state instead of to the default.
 We accomplish this with a pair of methods, `store_location` and `redirect_back_or`, both defined in the `sessionHelper`

 `public/app.js`